Nexis-Network/homepage/content/docs/guides/wundergraph.md

 alter table Users add column lastLogin timestamptz not null default now();
 ```

-### Connect Exzo Network and Wundergraph
+### Connect Nexis Network and Wundergraph

 1. Now that your database has some data, navigate back to WunderGraph Cloud.
 2. Select the project you just created and navigate to the **Settings** page.
-3. Select the **Integrations** tab and click **Connect Exzo Network**.
+3. Select the **Integrations** tab and click **Connect Nexis Network**.
    ![WunderGraph Settings](/docs/guides/wundergraph_settings.png)
-4. You are directed to Exzo Network to authorize WunderGraph.
+4. You are directed to Nexis Network to authorize WunderGraph.
 Review the permissions and click **Authorize** to continue.
    You are directed back to WunderGraph Cloud.
-If you are a part of multiple organizations, you are asked to select the organization to connect with Exzo Network.
+If you are a part of multiple organizations, you are asked to select the organization to connect with Nexis Network.
-5. Select the Exzo Network project and WunderGraph project that you want to connect, and click **Connect Projects**.
+5. Select the Nexis Network project and WunderGraph project that you want to connect, and click **Connect Projects**.
    ![WunderGraph connect projects](/docs/guides/wundergraph_connect_projects.png)

-Your Exzo Network and Wundergraph projects are now connected.
+Your Nexis Network and Wundergraph projects are now connected.

 <Admonition type="important">
-WunderGraph creates a role named `wundergraph-$project_id` in the Exzo Network project that you selected during the integration process.
+WunderGraph creates a role named `wundergraph-$project_id` in the Nexis Network project that you selected during the integration process.
 Please do not delete or change the password for this role.

 WunderGraph configures a environment variable called `NEON_DATABASE_URL`.
 Please use this variable wherever you need to provide a database URL.
 </Admonition>

 ## Set up the WunderGraph project locally

-The following steps describe how to set up your Wundergraph project locally and configure access to Exzo Network.
+The following steps describe how to set up your Wundergraph project locally and configure access to Nexis Network.

 1. In WunderGraph Cloud, select your project and click **View Git repository** to view your WunderGraph project repository.
 2. Clone the repository and open it in your IDE.
 For example: